-- To develop in pupils an understanding of the world around them by promoting curiosity and giving pupils the opportunity to answer their own questions.
+- To develop in pupils an understanding of the world around them by promoting curiosity and giving pupils the opportunity to ask and answer their own questions.

 - To develop an awareness of the uses of Science in both the past and present, and the implications that it has now and those that it may have for the future.